dandelion/dandelion.github.io/dandelion/features/assets/index.md

 </div>

 ##### Scopes and assets
-The belowing stack shows us the assets distributions under nested elements called [scope](/dandelion/features/assets/bases.html#select.scope).
+The belowing stack shows us the assets distributions under nested boxes called [scope](/dandelion/features/assets/bases.html#select.scope).
 A scope has a **parent scope**, can have multiple children and is managed through a [Scopes Hierarchy](/dandelion/features/assets/bases.html#select.parent).

 For example, the assets stack proposed by **Dandelion-Datatables** can be viewed as follows: